cobuildlab/devsup-web/content/blog/2018-02-03-alim-multilayer-architecture-for-rest-api-using-python-with-django-cerberus-serpy-and-django-rest/index.md

 ---
-id: 775
-title: SLIM architecture for a REST API using Python with Django, Cerberus, Serpy and Django Rest Framework
+title: "SLIM architecture for a REST API using Python with Django, Cerberus, Serpy and Django Rest Framework"
 date: '2018-02-03'
 tags: ["Python", "Django", "REST API"]
 template: development-post